meteor/meteor/content/ui-ux.md

 [SS]

-We achieve this by passing the readiness of the todos list down from the smart component which is subscribing (the `listShowPage`) into the pure component which renders the data:
+We achieve this by passing the readiness of the todos list down from the smart component which is subscribing (the `listShowPage`) into the resuable component which renders the data:

 ```blaze
 {{> listsShow todosReady=Template.subscriptionsReady list=list}}
 ```

-And then we use that state to determing what to render in the pure component (`listShow`):
+And then we use that state to determing what to render in the resuable component (`listShow`):

 ```blaze
 {{#if todosReady}}